-Strawberry moon kicks off month of planetary shows
+Strawberry Moon kicks off month of planetary shows

 According to the Farmer's Almanac, on June 3 the moon will appear larger and with a "golden" aura.
 It will reach peak illumination by 11:43 p.m.
 EDT.

-The strawberry moon is what some people call June's full moon.
-Its name is derived from Moon Teachings according to Kanawayhitow (Toronto branch) of the Ontario Federation of Indian Friendship Centres.
+The Strawberry Moon is what some people call June's full moon.
+Its name is derived from Moon Teachings, according to Kanawayhitowin, an Ontario-wide educational program created by the Ontario Federation of Indian Friendship Centres to address violence against women.

-The strawberry moon is the sixth moon of Creation, and according to Kanawayhitow's website, it was during this moon cycle that communities usually held annual feasts "welcoming everyone home, regardless of their differences over the past year, letting go of judgment and/or self-righteousness."
+Under those teachings, the Strawberry Moon is the sixth moon of Creation, and according to Kanawayhitowin's website, it was during this moon cycle that communities usually held annual feasts "welcoming everyone home, regardless of their differences over the past year, letting go of judgment and/or self-righteousness."

 Each year in June the Earth passes through two interplanetary meteoroid streams, NASA's website says.
 They are the Arietid and Zeta Perseid meteors.
 This year, The Weather Channel says an Arietid shower will happen on June 7.